About Our Governance

 We’ve taken an industry-leading stance to governance practices.
 Following the passage of Sarbanes-Oxley in 2002, the UE Subscribers’ Advisory Board (the Board) voluntarily adopted many of the governance standards promulgated under the new federal law, even though UE is not a publicly traded corporation.
 In addition, UE complies with the Vermont regulations on governance standards for risk retention groups.

-Download the Summary of UE’s Governance Standards, which includes links to UE’s Rules and Regulations, Standards and Formulas, Code of Conduct, and Conflict of Interest Policy.Download Now
+The Summary of UE’s Governance Standards includes links to UE’s Rules and Regulations, Standards and Formulas, Code of Conduct, and Conflict of Interest Policy.Download Now